Video tribute, prepared for the memorial celebration, April 29, 2018, Berkeley, CA..

-With prodigious energy (he still runs marathons) and a passion for public service, Cohen seems younger than his 70 years.
-The Brooklyn-born son of a truant officer, he knew early on that he wanted to work toward improving conditions for vulnerable populations---particularly the poor, the elderly, the incarcerated, and persons with psychiatric disabilities.
+Cohen had prodigious energy (he still ran marathons in his 70s) and a passion for public service.
+The Brooklyn-born son of a truant officer, he knew early on that he wanted to work toward improving conditions for vulnerable populations---particularly the poor, the elderly, the incarcerated, and persons diagnosed with psychiatric disabilities.
 As a Ford Fellow at Harvard Law School, he first began representing clients pro bono.
 Later he served as a trial attorney with the U.S. Department of Justice and as a consultant to the California Mental Health Association and California Advocates for Nursing Home Reform.
 Professor Cohen directed the Constitutional Law Clinic at the School of Law, which was part of the Western Center for Constitutional Rights.

 CANHR v.
 Chapman: Court Order Protects Nursing Home Residents

 The Alameda County Superior Court has ruled nursing homes that give mind-altering drugs and withdraw life-sustaining treatment to “unrepresented” residents are violating the state constitution and must stop immediately.
 The case, CANHR v.
 Chapman, was brought by Professor Mort Cohen of Golden Gate University Law School on behalf of California Advocates for Nursing Home Reform (CANHR) and several nursing home residents against the California Department of Public Health (DPH).

 Since 1992, California nursing homes have used Health and Safety Code §1418.8, a law allowing nursing homes to make routine medical decisions for residents who lack mental capacity and do not have family or other surrogate decision-makers, to drastically limit the lives and liberty of their residents.
 DPH has interpreted this law to permit facilities to tie residents to their beds, force them to take antipsychotic drugs as chemical restraints, and authorize the withdrawal of treatment necessary to sustain life.